The Flying Fleet: Cast

+Music

+The film featured a theme song entitled "You're The Only One For Me" which was composed by William Axt, David Mendoza and Raymond Klages.

 Production

 The Flying Fleet was made with the cooperation of the United States Navy, with the note appearing in the opening credits: "Dedicated to the officers and men of NAVAL AVIATION whose splendid co-operation made this production possible."
 The film was the first major Hollywood production to use Naval Air Station North Island.
 USS Langley (CV-1) appears in several scenes.
 The inclusion of the "Three Sea Hawks" aerobatic team was a highlight of The Flying Fleet.
 Drawing from VB-2B squadron at Naval Air Station North Island, San Diego, the team used three Boeing F2B-1 and F2B-2 fighters.
 Its first demonstration in January 1928 at San Francisco gave rise to a popular nickname: "Suicide Trio" although officially the team was called "Three Sea Hawks".

 The film was the first from Frank "Spig" Wead whose story was the basis for the screenplay.
 He went on to write the screenplays of a number of naval and aviation-related films including: Dirigible (1931), Hell Divers (1931), Air Mail (1932), Ceiling Zero (1936), China Clipper (1936), Test Pilot (1938), The Citadel (1938), Dive Bomber (1941), Destroyer (1943), They Were Expendable (1945) and The Beginning or the End (1947).

 The teaming of up-and-coming Anita Page and heartthrob Ramon Novarro was considered good box office.
 Page later recalled that Novarro was "... something to dream about.
 I mean he was so good looking."

+Anita Page could not swim.
+The water skiing and swimming scenes were performed by a local girl, 18 year old Patricia Ingle of Coronado, Ca.